 \subsubsection{2--category construction for $\FF^{odd}$ with an ordered presentation}

 We can also consider the assignment of $+1,-1$ as the additional structure of 2--morphisms for a presentation $(\Phi,{\mathcal R})$ of a category.
 More precisely, given a presentation of a category, we can write the category as the category obtained from the 2--category whose 1--morphisms are the free category in generators and whose 2--morphisms are the relations generated by $\mathcal R$ which are treated as identity 2--morphisms.
-The category is then obtained by reducing to a 1--category with morphism being isomorphism classes under 2--morphisms.
+The category is then obtained by reducing to a 1--category with morphisms being isomorphism classes under 2--morphisms.

 In case we are enriched over $\Ab$, we can extend this to 2--morphisms that are $\pm id$.
 We can then take the $\Ab$ category quotient.
-As additional data we specify 2--morphism to be $\pm id$ for each 2--morphism in $\mathcal R$.
-Such data is admissible if it is compatible with horizontal and vertical compositions, that is every relation 2--morphism has a well defined sign.
+As additional data we specify the 2--morphisms to be $\pm id$ for each 2--morphism in $\mathcal R$.
+Such data is admissible if it is compatible with horizontal and vertical compositions, that is if every relation 2--morphism has a well defined sign.

 An {\em ordered presentation} is then a presentation together with an admissible assignment of signs.